dpa99c/cordova-custom-config/README.md

 The plugin is registered on [npm](https://www.npmjs.com/package/cordova-custom-config) (requires Cordova CLI 5.0.0+) as `cordova-custom-config`

+## Important note for PhoneGap Build / Intel XDK

+This plugin **WILL NOT WORK** with [Phonegap Build](https://build.phonegap.com/) because it relies on using [hook scripts](https://cordova.apache.org/docs/en/latest/guide/appdev/hooks/) which are [not supported by Phonegap Build](https://github.com/phonegap/build/issues/425).

+The same goes for [Intel XDK](https://software.intel.com/en-us/intel-xdk) which also [does not support hook scripts](https://software.intel.com/en-us/xdk/docs/add-manage-project-plugins).

+If you are using another cloud-based Cordova/Phonegap build service and find this plugin doesn't work, the reason is probably also the same.

 # Installation

 Upon installing this plugin, an `after_plugin_add` hook script will run to satisfy npm dependencies defined in the package.json.